The rise of digital health

 Another key focus area for her work is violence prevention, which includes intimate partner violence, domestic violence, bullying and cyber-bullying, physical fights and gunshots.
 "We know we can make a difference," says Ranney, "if we intervene at the right time and in the right way."

 Ranney's work has shown that just the simple intervention of asking patients how they're doing and replying with targeted text messages helps decrease the frequency of physical fights.
 "You can decrease all the downstream problems that happen–depression, substance abuse, worse violence in the future," says Ranney.
 "This is really cutting edge for where I see health care going.
 We are not going to be able to confine health care in the walls of a hospital or clinic."

-Megan Ranney MD, MPH, is associate professor of emergency medicine, associate professor of health services, policy and practice, and director and founder of the Brown Emergency Digital Health Innovation program.
+Megan Ranney MD, MPH, is an associate professor of emergency medicine, associate professor of health services, policy and practice, and founding director of the Center for Digital Health.